glenjamin/nodespec/README.rst

     nodespec.describe("Addition", function() {
         this.example("1 + 1 = 2", function() {
             this.assert.equal(1 + 1, 2);
-            // Return non-undefined to indicate not async return true;
         });
     });

 Simple async spec::

     nodespec.describe("nextTick", function() {
-        this.example("fires the callback", function(test) {
+        // Accept 1 argument in the definition for an async test this.example("fires the callback", function(test) {
             this.expect(2);
             this.assert.strictEqual(this, test);
             process.nextTick(function() {
                 this.assert.strictNotEqual(this, test);
+                // async tests must call test.done()
                 test.done();
             });
         });